kiteframe/kiteframe-co-uk/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-## Generating UUIDs for Guides
+## Generating UUIDs for Posts

 By default, Commento uses the browser URL as the identifier for a page's comments.
 This creates work when the page's URL changes for some reason (perhaps due to an SEO optimisation), since you then have to provide the #commento div a `data-page-id` attribute.
-To mitigate this, we provide each guide with a `commentoId` attribute, giving it a consistent ID reference regardless of URL changes.
+To mitigate this, we provide each post with a `commentoId` attribute, giving it a consistent ID reference regardless of URL changes.
 To generate an appropriate UUID version 4 string, visit [https://www.uuidgenerator.net/](https://www.uuidgenerator.net/).